 — Do you treat wildlife or stray animals?

-We pride ourselves in upholding the best possible service and care for you and your pet so we take complaints very seriously.
 If you feel we’ve let you down, we always welcome the opportunity to put it right.
-So please contact us in the first instance and we’ll deal with your concerns as a matter of priority.
+So please contact us and we’ll deal with your concerns as a matter of priority.
+For more information please see our feed and complaints page